-The Kansas City Ice Center's Learn to Skate School exists to provide quality skating instruction in a fun & save environment.
+The Kansas City Ice Center's Learn to Skate School exists to provide quality skating instruction in a fun & safe environment.

-The Early Spring Learn to Skate Session begins the week of March 3, 2014.
-Online registration is available now !
-Click on the link below!
-Look at the flyer below for more information.
-(No classes March 17 & 22 due to Spring Break)
+The Late Spring Learn to Skate Session begins the week of Apri 21, 2014.
+Online registration is available now!
+Click on the registration link below!
+View the flyer below if you need more information.

 Classes are on Mondays at 6:25 PM (Pre competitive, Adult 1/2, Snowplow 1/2, & Basic 1 - Basic 4) and 7:00 PM (Snowplow 3, Adult 3/4, & Basic 5 - Freestyle 6), or Saturdays at 11:15 AM (Spins, Adult 1/2, Snowplow 1/2, & Basic 1 - Basic 4) and 12:00 PM (Jumps, Snowplow3, Adult 3/4 & Basic 5 - Freestlye 6).